Sunway Alumni Homecoming

 - Tan Si Ke

-Moreover, 2 of the 12 students were selected to provide their speech about their milestone of achieving the full exemptions.
-The first student to deliver his speech was Calvin Lee Kai Meng.
-Calvin started off by thankingMs Chan for the opportunity to give a speech about his journey in Actuarial Studies.
-He initially joined the course due to the good reviews by the seniors and the exemptions from a professional and recognised body.
-Exemptions to him started as exams he would need to pass to survive the course.
-However, he realised that exemptions are a road.
-It defines the field that one could focus on upon receiving the exemptions.
-He emphasizes that consistency is very hard to maintain, but it is one of the key factors to achieving goals.
-Lastly, he urges juniors to be disciplined and consistent to achieve their chosen career path.
+In addition, two students were selected to deliver their speech on receiving the full exemptions.
+Calvin Lee Kai Meng expressed that he initially enrolled in the course due to the good reviews by the seniors and the exemptions offered from the professional and recognised body of IFoA.
+He emphasised that consistency is very hard to maintain, but it is one of the key factors to achieving goals.
+Lastly, he urged his juniors to be disciplined and consistent in achieving their chosen career path.

-To wrap up the IFoA Award Ceremony, a group photo with all attendees of the event has been taken to commemorate the event.
-A lunch and networking session followed shortly.
+Following Nicholas Cheong’s speech, a Token of Appreciation was presented to Mr Chau by Ms Chan.
+To conclude the IFoA Award Ceremony, a group photo with all attendees of the event was taken to commemorate the event.
+A lunch and networking session followed shortly after.

 All in all, witnessing the IFoA Awards Ceremony and commemorating the achievements by the seniors has inspired and motivated many of the juniors to continue to work hard in the course, where they could aspire to be just like their seniors, and possibly being one of the next award recipients for the upcoming IFoA Award Ceremony.